ishara/sonar-examples/projects/c/README.md

-This example demonstrates how to analyse C project with Sonar Runner.
+This example demonstrates how to analyse C projects with Sonar Runner.

 Prerequisites
 =============